 There Are No Adults: Played straight with the human world — aside from Principal Celestia and Vice-Principal Luna, the only other adults are cameos with no effect on the plot (Granny Smith, Cheerilee, and Mr. & Mrs. Cake).
 The absolute lack of parents is puzzling; the total absence of law enforcement after the giant fire-demon demolishes the front of the school totally boggles the mind.

-Third Act Misunderstanding: When Flash Sentry asks Twilight out to the Fall Formal after it gets delayed a day, Twilight panics that she's going to miss her Celestial Deadline to return home and says "no" dozens of times.
+Third-Act Misunderstanding: When Flash Sentry asks Twilight out to the Fall Formal after it gets delayed a day, Twilight panics that she's going to miss her Celestial Deadline to return home and says "no" dozens of times.
 Flash, of course, mistakes this as a rejection.
 Downplayed, as it neither detracts from nor adds to their relationship, and Flash just asks again later, whereupon the confusion is cleared up.

 Unusual Ears: Some promotional art and the dolls give the girls pony ears.
 They're part of a Magical Girl style transformation during the movie's climax and go away once Twilight returns home.

-Vengeful Vending Machine: Twilight's first encounter with a vending machine in the human world goes this way, not because the machine is broken, she just doesn't know how to use one and nearly ends up bucking it in frustration.
+Vengeful Vending Machine: Twilight's first encounter with a vending machine in the human world goes this way, not because the machine is broken, but she just doesn't know how to use one and nearly ends up bucking it in frustration.

-Villains Blend In Better: Sunset Shimmer doesn't stand out like Twilight Sparkle does in the human world.
+Villains Blend in Better: Sunset Shimmer doesn't stand out like Twilight Sparkle does in the human world.
 This is justified as Sunset has already spent a lot of time getting to know the human world, probably the entire period of Twilight's apprenticeship to Celestia given the former's unfamiliarity with Sunset.

 When Snips and Snails arrive in the library to spy on Twilight, they sneak off to get good vantage points.
 Snips slides along the wall, opening and closing his legs like scissors, and Snails slides along the ground, like a snail.

-We Will Not Use Photoshop in the Future: Sunset Shimmer frames Twilight for the destruction of the Fall Formal decorations through an incredibly crude forgery using cutouts and a photocopier.
+Sunset Shimmer frames Twilight for the destruction of the Fall Formal decorations through an incredibly crude forgery using cutouts and a photocopier.
 Even MS Paint would have produced equally convincing forgeries without leaving evidence for Flash Sentry to find.
 Gets doubly weird when you remember that she's already used a video editing program comparable to Adobe Premiere.

-The Novelization does have them using photo editing technology, but they still leave evidence behind in the form of the original photos so Luna can compare them the to altered ones.
+The Novelization does have them using photo editing technology, but they still leave evidence behind in the form of the original photos so Luna can compare them to the altered ones.

 We Used to Be Friends: The human versions of the Mane 6 (minus Twilight) used to be friends with one another until events orchestrated by Sunset Shimmer drove them apart.